erinosb/2020_DSCI512_RNAseq/README.md

 $ sbatch execute_RNAseq_pipeline.sbatch
 ```

-By doing this, the **execute** script will submit the **analyze** script to the **job batch manager** called **SLURM**.
+By doing this, the **execute** script will submit the **analyzer** script to **SLURM**.
 This will ensure the **analyzer** script is run at the proper time and with the requested resources on compute nodes on the SUMMIT system.
 What is SLURM?
 Slurm is a job scheduling system for large and small Linux clusters.
 It puts your job into a 'queue'.
 When the resources you have requested are available, your job will begin.
 SLURM is organized so that different users have different levels of priority in the queue.
 On SUMMIT, users who use fewer resources have higher priority.
 Power users have less priority and are encouraged to purchase greater access to the system if it is a problem.

 Let's open **execute_RNAseq_pipeline.sbatch** in an editor window and explore how it works.